corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 For instance, we might know that `W` is `Button` in this case, so `duplicate` returns a `Button`.
 Now the confusion about what `Self` means is gone!

-The downside is that you can't fully lean on dynamic dispatch anymore [^why-dynamic-dispatch] and that you might have to refactor a lot of code if you were using trait objects extensively before.
+The downside is that you can't fully lean on dynamic dispatch anymore and that you might have to refactor a lot of code if you were using trait objects extensively before.

-[^why-dynamic-dispatch]: **"What's the benefit of fully leaning on dynamic dispatch"**, you ask?
+{% info(title="What's the benefit of fully leaning on dynamic dispatch?", icon="crab") %}

 Fair question!
 Dynamic dispatch has a bunch of really nice properties:

 - It's very flexible.
 You can swap out implementations at runtime, which is great for plugins or when you want to change behavior without recompiling.
 - It allows for polymorphism.
 You can treat different types that implement the same trait uniformly, which can simplify code that needs to work with various types.
   You could technically do the same with generics, but as I mentioned sometimes you can't afford the increase in code size or compile times that come with monomorphization.
 - It can lead to cleaner and more maintainable code in certain scenarios, especially when dealing with complex hierarchies of types and behaviors.
   For example, take a graphics rendering engine where you have different shapes (circles, squares, triangles) that all implement a `Drawable` trait.
   Using dynamic dispatch, you can store them all in a single collection and call `draw()`.
 If you were to try the same with generics, you'd end up with a lot of boilerplate code to handle each shape type separately.

+{% end %}

 ### Fix #2: Opt Out Problematic Methods with `where Self: Sized`